raspberrypilearning/flower-generator/en/step_7.md

 --- /task ---

-This code will create 100 flowers with different colours but all with the same size and numbers of petals.
+This code creates one hundred flowers with different colours but with the same size and numbers of petals.

 ![flowers just with random colours](images/flower-random-colour.png)

 --- task ---

-Can you modify your program so the size and number of petals is also random?
+Can you modify the `when the r key is pressed`{:class="blockevents"} script so the flowers' size and number of petals are also random?

 --- hints ---